Netlithicchain/Netlithic/README.md

 # Netlithic

+Netlithic is a community-driven blockchain protocol designed for decentralized infrastructure and future AI-native applications.

+The project is open-source and governed by its community.

 **The AI-native blockchain owned by its contributors.**

 Netlithic is a decentralized blockchain protocol designed to reward the people who **build, secure, and grow the network**.